 The study in Poland included 60 patients with acute ST-segment elevation myocardial infarction (the most severe form of a heart attack, referred to as "STEMI").
-The purpose of the study was to confirm the clinical performance of MGuard TM Coronary with bio-stable mesh when used in STEMI patients where percutaneous coronary intervention is the primary line of therapy.
+The purpose of the study was to evaluate the clinical performance of MGuardTM Coronary with bio-stable mesh when used in STEMI patients where percutaneous coronary intervention is the primary line of therapy.
 Perfect blood flow in the artery was achieved in 90% of patients, perfect blood flow into the heart muscle was achieved in 73% of patients and complete restoration of electrocardiogram normality was achieved in 61% of patients.
-The total major adverse cardiac events rate during the six-month period following the deployment of the stents was 0%.
+The total major adverse cardiac events rate during the six-month period following the deployment of the stents was 0% and after a three-year period was 10.5%.

-Ongoing Clinical Trials for MGuard TM Coronary Bare-Metal Stent Plus Bio-Stable Mesh
+Ongoing Clinical Trials for MGuardTM Coronary Bare-Metal Stent Plus Bio-Stable Mesh

 Our ongoing observation study in Europe is an open registry launched in the first fiscal quarter of 2009.
-This registry is expected to enroll up to 1,000 patients and is aimed at establishing the performance of MGuard TM Coronary with bio-stable mesh in a "real world" population.
+This registry is expected to enroll up to 1,000 patients and is aimed at evaluating the performance of MGuardTM Coronary with bio-stable mesh in a "real world" population.
 To date, the primary countries to join are Austria, Czech Republic and Hungary.
 The primary endpoint that this registry will evaluate is the occurrence of major adverse cardiac events at six months following deployment of the stent, and the clinical follow-up will continue for a period of up to one year per patient.
-As of April 25, 2012, 541 patients of the prospective 1,000 have been enrolled in 28 sites.
+As of May 16, 2012, 545 patients of the prospective 1,000 have been enrolled in 28 sites.

 Our ongoing observational study in Israel is an open registry launched in the fourth fiscal quarter of 2009.
 This registry is expected to enroll up to 100 patients.
 The purpose of this study is to support local Israeli regulatory approval.
 The primary endpoint that this registry will evaluate is the occurrence of major adverse cardiac events at 30 days following deployment of the stent, and the clinical follow-up will be conducted at six months following deployment of the stent.
-As April 25, 2012, 86 patients of the prospective 100 have been enrolled.
+As May 16, 2012, 86 patients of the prospective 100 have been enrolled.

 In the third fiscal quarter of 2010, we launched a Brazilian registry to run in 25 Brazilian sites and enroll 500 patients.
 The primary endpoint that this registry will evaluate is the occurrence of major adverse cardiac events at six months following the deployment of the stent, and the clinical follow-up will continue for a period of up to one year per patient.
-As of April 25, 2012, 19 patients of the prospective 500 have been enrolled.
+As of May 16, 2012, 20 patients of the prospective 500 have been enrolled.